|Nurse Sandra Smith (f)|

 Debbie joined the practice in July 2011 from Brandon Forest Group Practice.
 She started as a health care assistant in 1985 then completed a pre-nursing course at college.
 She then did her nurse training at Ipswich hospital in 1987, becoming a practice nurse in 1996.

 Louise qualified as a Nurse in 2000 from the University of Sheffield and joined School Lane in October 2015.
-She is the Sexual Health Lead and is currently completing Coil fitting training and a Minor Illness Diploma.
+She is the Sister/Nurse team lead at School Lane Surgery and main role is Minor Illnesses following completion of the Minor Illness Diploma.
+Other lead roles include Sexual Health.
+She has just completed a prescriber course to enable her to be an Independent and Supplementary Nurse Prescriber.

-She also specialises in Travel Health and Child Immunisations which she thoroughly enjoys.
+She is also lead nurse and specialises in Travel Health and Immunisations which she thoroughly enjoys.

 |Nurse Alice Walton (f)|